- Applications open

 - defer your scholarship or bursary offer.
 If you defer your course, you can reapply the following year, if you haven't undertaken university study in the meantime

 - hold any other scholarship, except an Equity Scholarship.
-If you have any questions about holding other scholarships, contact our Scholarships Coordinator.
+If you have any questions about holding other scholarships, email firstname.lastname@example.org

 About the scholarship

-The purpose of the QUT STEM Scholars Academic Scholarship is to help support high-achieving students that have participated in STEM Scholars programs (QUT STEM Camp or High School STEM Internships) and are undertaking their first year of an undergraduate degree within the Science and Engineering Faculty or the Faculty of Health at the Queensland University of Technology (QUT).
+The purpose of the QUT STEM Scholars Academic Scholarship is to help support high-achieving students that have participated in the STEM Scholars programs (QUT STEM Camp or High School STEM Internships) and are undertaking their first year of an undergraduate degree within the Faculty of Engineering, Faculty of Health or Faculty of Science at the Queensland University of Technology (QUT).

-The purpose of the QUT STEM Scholars Relocation Bursary is to help support high-achieving regional students that have participated in either the QUT STEM Camp or the QUT High School Research Internships program, who must move away from their home residence in a regional or remote area, to undertake their first year of an undergraduate degree within the Science and Engineering Faculty or the Faculty of Health at QUT.
+The QUT STEM Scholars Relocation Bursary helps support high-achieving regional or remote students that have participated in either the QUT STEM Camp or the QUT High School Research Internships program, who must move away from their home residence in a regional or remote area, to undertake their first year of an undergraduate degree within the Science and Engineering Faculty or the Faculty of Health at QUT.

-In addition to the financial support, the STEM Scholars program helps you to make the most of your QUT experience through extra development opportunities, which build your leadership skills and professional networks.
+In addition to the financial support, the STEM Scholars program helps you to make the most of your QUT experience through additional development opportunities, which build your leadership skills and professional networks.